What Is A Standard Temperature

 The Significance of the Kelvin Scale in Standard Temperature Definitions

 The Kelvin scale, an absolute temperature scale, plays a central role in defining standard temperatures, particularly in scientific contexts.
-Unlike Celsius and Fahrenheit, which are relative scales with arbitrary zero points, the Kelvin scale starts at absolute zero, the theoretical point at which all molecular motion ceases (0 K = -273.15 °C).
+Unlike Celsius and Fahrenheit, which are relative scales with arbitrary zero points, the Kelvin scale starts at absolute zero, the theoretical point at which all molecular motion ceases (0 K = -273.Which means 15 °C).
 This makes the Kelvin scale ideal for scientific calculations involving thermodynamic properties, as it provides a consistent and unambiguous measure of temperature.

 How Standard Temperature is Measured and Controlled